 After these two generic strategies, let me delve into more specific grammar rules that are often tested on the GMAT.

-One of the most commonly tested concepts on the GMAT is the subject verb agreement.
+One of the most commonly tested concepts on the GMAT is subject-verb agreement.

 This rule states that the subject and the verb of a sentence must agree with each other in number.
 This means that if the subject is singular, the verb must be singular and if the subject is plural, the verb must be plural.